The Rebuilding Compass • Recovery Education

 Reduced Escalation

-Less conflict allows the nervous system to recover.
+Less conflict exposure gives the nervous system more room to recover.

 Better Boundaries